MarcosBrum/Rossmann_sales_prediction/README.md

 * The store's opening on weekends and holidays vary from place to place.
 * The stores participate in seasonal promotions.
 In some of these cases, the promotion is continued for a longer time.

 ## 3 Solution Strategy

+The strategy adopted was the following:

+__Step 01.
+Data Description__: I searched for NAs, checked data types (and adapted some of them for analysis) and presented a statistical description.

+__Step 02.
+Feature Engineering__: New features were created to make possible a more thorough analysis.

+__Step 03.
+Data Filtering__: Entries containing no information or containing information which does not match the scope of the project were filtered out.

+__Step 04.
+Exploratory Data Analysis__: I performed univariate, bivariate and multivariate data analysis, obtaining statistical properties of each of them, correlations and testing hypothesis (the most important of them are detailed in the following section).

+__Step 05.
+Data Preparation__: Numerical data was rescaled, categorical data was transformed and cyclic data (such as months, weeks and days) was transformed using mathematical trigonometrical functions.

+__Step 06.
+Feature selection__: The statistically most relevant features were selected using the Boruta package.

+__Step 07.
+Machine learning modelling__: Some machine learning models were trained.
+The one that presented best results after cross-validation went through a further stage of hyperparameter fine tunning to optimize the model's generalizability.

+__Step 08.
+Model-to-business__: The models performance is converted into business values.

+__Step 09.
+Deploy Model to Production__: The model is deployed on a cloud environment to make possible that other stakeholders and services access its results.

 ## 4 Top 3 Data insights

+1. Stores with larger assortment do not sell more.
+2. Stores with closer competitors do sell more.
+3. Stores sell less at school holidays (except during summer).

 ## 5 Machine Learning Model Applied